jgosmann/psyrun/doc/source/index.rst

 ======================================================

 Psyrun is a `Python <https://www.python.org>`_ tool to define parameter spaces and execute an evaluation function for each parameter assignment.
-In addition Psyrun makes it easy to use serial farming, i.e. evaluating multiple parameter assignments in parallel, on a multicore computers and high-performance clusters.
+In addition, Psyrun makes it easy to use serial farming, i.e. evaluating multiple parameter assignments in parallel, on a multicore computers and high-performance clusters.